Goldinteractive/gold-features/README.md

 #### Build all projects
 `yarn lerna:build`

-### Start dev server
+### Start Docs Server And Watch For Changes
-`yarn docs:serve`

-Starts the dev server on port 8080.
+`yarn docs:serve` -- starts the dev server on port 8080 `yarn docs:watch` -- watches for project changes and updates the docs (won't build the project though)

 #### Start Watch Mode on specific project
 `yarn watch xyz` - enables watch mode for specific project `yarn test:interactive` - launches Cypress Test Runner

-Do your changes and check them using the docs page.
+Do your changes and check them using the docs page and Cypress.

 ### Commit changes

 > Make sure to run `yarn test` before commiting to ensure no tests were broken.

 If you changed something feature specific use the Feature Name as a prefix for your commit.

-So if you changed something in RevealTrigger, this is your template:
+#### Commit Template:

 ```
 RevealTrigger: Did something